-Digitization is now an important topic for German companies.
+Digitization is increasingly a hot subject among German businesses.
 The global pandemic has given companies an extra boost to digitize their processes.
-This includes the digital expense report, which should be paperless and crisis-proof.
-But the transition was by no means easy even before Corona and this acceleration (and often distance) makes it even more challenging for companies.
-In an interview with Rydoo, Marc Hoppichler, Director Finance & HR at Diconium, talks about the collaboration with Rydoo and how the company digitized its finances step by step.
+This includes the digital expenditure report, which should be paperless and disaster-resistant.
+However, even before Corona, the change was not simple, and this acceleration (and frequently distance) makes it considerably more difficult for businesses.
+Marc Hoppichler, Director of Finance & HR at Diconium, discusses the relationship with Rydoo and how the firm gradually digitized its finances in an interview with Rydoo.

 The accounting processing time has been reduced by 87% and 95% of all receipts are now submitted on the go.